 - Advanced technologies.
 Mayo specialists use advanced screening and diagnostic methods, including tumor and genetic testing, to help detect gene mutations long before cancer occurs.
-Mayo Clinic developed a screening procedure to detect microsatellite instability (MSI) for people with newly diagnosed colorectal cancer.
-MSI screening helps determine who may need testing for Lynch syndrome, ensuring appropriate evaluation, treatment and genetic counseling.
-In addition, Mayo operates a large state-of-the-art colon cancer treatment and prevention center.

 - Comprehensive cancer center.
 Mayo Clinic Cancer Center meets strict standards for a National Cancer Institute comprehensive cancer center, which recognizes scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.

-Mayo Clinic in Rochester, Minn., ranks #1 for digestive disorders in the U.S. News & World Report Best Hospitals rankings.
-Mayo Clinic in Scottsdale, Ariz., is ranked among the Best Hospitals and Mayo Clinic in Jacksonville, Fla., is ranked high performing for digestive disorders by U.S. News & World Report.
+Mayo Clinic in Rochester, Minn., ranks No. 1 for digestive disorders in the U.S. News & World Report Best Hospitals rankings.
+Mayo Clinic in Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for digestive disorders by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for digestive disorders.

 - Genetics of colorectal cancer (PDQ).
 National Cancer Institute. http://www.cancer.gov/cancertopics/pdq/genetics/colorectal/healthprofessional.
 Accessed Feb.
 17, 2015.

 - Lindor NM, et al. Concise handbook of familial cancer susceptibility syndromes.
 Journal of the National Cancer Institute Monographs.
 2008;38:1.

-- Colorectal cancer screening.
+- Genetic/familial high-risk assessment: Colorectal.
 Fort Washington, Pa.: National Comprehensive Cancer Network. http://www.nccn.org/professionals/physician_gls/f_guidelines.asp.
-Accessed Jan.
-31, 2012.
+Accessed Feb.
+17, 2015.

 - Lindor NM, et al. Recommendations for the care of individuals with an inherited predisposition to Lynch syndrome: A systematic review.
 Journal of the American Medical Association.
 2006;296:1507.

 - Making sense of your genes: A guide to genetic counseling.
-National Society of Genetic Counselors. http://www.nsgc.org/client_files/GuidetoGeneticCounseling.pdf.
-Accessed Jan.
-24, 2012.
+Genetic Alliance. http://www.geneticalliance.org/publications/guidetogeneticcounseling.
+Accessed Feb.
+17, 2015.

 - Burn J, et al. Long-term effect of aspirin on cancer risk in carriers of hereditary colorectal cancer: An analysis from the CAPP2 randomised controlled trial.
-Lancet.
+The Lancet.
 2011;378:2081.